pbnj/katacoda-scenarios/kind/step2.md

 And, now, let's talk to our cluster: `kubectl get nodes`{{execute}}

 Sweet!
-In about 1 minute, the node status should change from "NotReady" to "Ready".
+In about 1 minute, the node status should change from `NotReady` to `Ready`.

 What does docker see?